-The staff at Select at Select Scooters could not have been more helpful answering my MaxSym questions and letting me know when they would be arriving in Australia.
+The staff at Select Scooters could not have been more helpful answering my MaxSym questions.
+As well as letting me know when they would be arriving in Australia.

-The plus for me is purchasing the MAXSYM from Brighton Bikes and Bikes as the service is excellent, and they know and love the SYM products.
+The plus for me is purchasing the MAXSYM from Brighton Bikes and Bikes as the service is excellent.
+They know and love the SYM products.

-Riding down the highway in a 80km speed zone I looked down to see I was cruising at 90km an hour.
+Riding down the highway in an 80km speed zone I looked down to see I was cruising at 90km an hour.
 It did not feel like it, so smooth.
 I will need to watch my speed to avoid a ticket.
-I am rapt with this scooter, it is a real head turner, and it even has automatic headlights and a hazzard switch.
+I am rapt with this scooter; it is a real head turner.
+It even has automatic headlights and a hazard switch.